Tadukoo/TadukooCore/README.md

 Features
 --------
 * Takes control of /t for all Tadukoo plugins.
+(Only does Tadukoo Bible right now)
 * Saves a list of player names and their UUIDs.
+* Hooks into all Tadukoo Plugins (Bible, Bible Books, Chat, Essentials, Fake Op, Mob Spawning, Perms, and Vanilla Feel)
+* Has a language file for use in Core plugin and for basic stuff in other plugins.

 Command Usage
 -------------
-TBA.
+/t [plugin] [parameters]
+* Base command for all Tadukoo plugins.
+* See other plugins' pages for specific usage.

+/t help [plugin] [page]
+* Shows help for other plugins or a list of plugin helps.

 Permissions
 -----------